playdeezgames/ThePathToQuotidian/ChapterTwo.md

 13 Z tells his tale.

-14 A plan is made to go to Quotidian the next morning.
+14 A plan is made to head for Quotidian the next morning.

 15 Z volunteers for the first watch.